sanfinity-Iot/openremote/Tutorial:-Connect-your-MQTT-client.md

 ## Create an asset with attributes
 We will create a Thing asset, but feel free to use an AssetType that matches your physical device
-1. On the assets page, click the '+' in the asset tree on the left
+1. On the assets page, click the `+` in the asset tree on the left
 1. Select the Thing asset type, give it a friendly name and click 'Add'
 1. Add two new attributes in the Edit asset mode:
    1. subscribeAttribute
-      - type: Custom Attribute
+      - type: `Custom Attribute`
-      - name: subscribeAttribute
+      - name: `subscribeAttribute`
-      - Valuetype: Boolean
+      - Valuetype: `Boolean`
    2. writeAttribute
-      - type: Custom Attribute
+      - type: `Custom Attribute`
-      - name: writeAttribute
+      - name: `writeAttribute`
-      - Valuetype: Number
+      - Valuetype: `Number`

 ## Create a service user
 The service user will give programmatic access to the MQTT client.
 1. Go to the users page and create a new service user (second panel on the page)
 2. Name the service user `mqttuser` and give the user the read and write role for the sake of convenience.
 It is advised to configure a more restricted role for your service users.
-3. Click `create`, a secret will be generated automatically.
+3. Click 'Create', a secret will be generated automatically.
-4. Open the `mqttuser` user to see and copy the secret
+4. Open the 'mqttuser' user to see and copy the secret

 ## Establish a connection from client to broker
 In your MQTT client set up a new connection: